mperham/blog/content/events/index.md

 ---

 This is the list of **official** and unofficial Railsconf events.
-Please RSVP for official, sponsored events at the [Rubyconf parties](https://railsconf.com/parties) page.
+Please RSVP for official, sponsored events at the [Railsconf parties](https://railsconf.com/parties) page.
 Send me *public* events so I can list them here, mperham AT gmail or @mperham.

 ## Monday 4/29